Jury service

 Being excused from jury service

-Reasons you may be able to be excused from jury service and the application process, including partial and permanent excusal.
+You may be able to be excused from jury service and the application process, including partial and permanent excusal.

 Getting a summons